WHITE PINE NEEDLES

 PLEASE WRITE LEGIBLY.

-If there is no option to include your shipping address, email address and name with your CashApp, Zelle or eCheck order, email us at sales @ thecovidblog.com (no spaces) with that info.
+If there is no option to include your shipping address, email address and name with your CashApp or Zelle order, email us at sales @ thecovidblog.com (no spaces) with that info.
 If you mail a check, email us immediately to let us know it’s on the way.
 Note that we were banned from Paypal, so these are the options as of now.

 Orders take up to seven days to process and ship.
 You’ll receive tracking information once the order ships as long as you provide your email address.
 We typically ship once per week, on Mondays.
 Please note that harvesting and packaging pine needles is labor-intensive and thus takes a bit longer to process in the winter months – usually 7-10 business days from the date of payment clearance/receipt.